-- (a) A subsidy that follows the family from one provider to another within a given alternative payment program. - (b) Choices, whenever possible, among hours of service including before and after school, evenings, weekends, and split shifts. - (c) Early learning and educational support services according to parental choice, including use of family day care homes, general center based programs, and other state-funded programs to the extent that those programs exist in the general service area and are in conformity with the purposes and applicable laws for which those programs were established, but excluding California state preschool program services. - SEC.
-23. Section 8220.1 of the Education Code is amended to read: - 8220.1. (a) The department shall contract with local contracting agencies for alternative payment programs so that services will be provided throughout the state.
-The department shall expand existing alternative payment programs and fund new alternative payment programs to the extent that funds are provided by the Legislature. - (b) Funding for the new programs pursuant to this section shall be allocated to programs which meet all of the following requirements: - (1) Applicants shall conform to the requirements of this article. - (2) Applicants shall demonstrate that an alternative payment program is an appropriate method of delivering services within the county or service area at the level requested in the application by doing either of the following: - (A) Demonstrating the availability of sufficient licensed or license-exempt providers. - (B) Providing a plan for the development of sufficient licensed providers working in cooperation with the local resource and referral agency. - (3) Applicants shall demonstrate the administrative viability of the alternative payment agency and its capacity to meet performance requirements. - (4) Existing alternative payment programs receiving funds for expansion into a new service area shall be funded at a documented rate appropriate to that community and may contract separately as appropriate.
+- (a) A subsidy that follows the family from one provider to another within a given alternative payment program. - (b) Choices, whenever possible, among hours of service including before and after school, evenings, weekends, and split shifts. - (c) Early learning and educational support services according to parental choice, including use of family day care homes, general center based programs, and other state-funded programs to the extent that those programs exist in the general service area and are in conformity with the purposes and applicable laws for which those programs were established, but excluding California state preschool program services.

+- 8220.1. (a) The department shall contract with local contracting agencies for alternative payment programs so that services will be provided throughout the state.
+The department shall expand existing alternative payment programs and fund new alternative payment programs to the extent that funds are provided by the Legislature. - (b) Funding for the new programs pursuant to this section shall be allocated to programs which meet all of the following requirements: - (1) Applicants shall conform to the requirements of this article. - (2) Applicants shall demonstrate that an alternative payment program is an appropriate method of delivering services within the county or service area at the level requested in the application by doing either of the following: - (A) Demonstrating the availability of sufficient licensed or license-exempt providers. - (B) Providing a plan for the development of sufficient licensed providers working in cooperation with the local resource and referral agency. - (3) Applicants shall demonstrate the administrative viability of the alternative payment agency and its capacity to meet performance requirements. - (4) Existing alternative payment programs receiving funds for expansion into a new service area shall be funded at a documented rate appropriate to that community and may contract separately as appropriate. - (c) On and after July 1, 2014, the Superintendent shall streamline the delivery of alternative payment programs through the simplification consolidation of contracts that serve special populations, including, but not limited to, migrant populations.
+Contractors shall continue to serve the same populations specified in their 2013-14 contracts, unless they receive prior approval from the department.

-- (c) On and after July 1, 2014, the Superintendent shall streamline the delivery of alternative payment programs through the simplification of contracts that serve special populations, including, but not limited to, migrant populations.
-Contractors shall continue to serve the same populations specified in their 2013-14 contracts, unless they receive prior approval from the department. - SEC.
-24. Section 8220.3 is added to the Education Code, to read: - 8220.3.
-Alternative payment contractors serving only migrant populations pursuant to a 2013-14 contract shall-give priority for enrollment to only enroll children of migrant agricultural worker families, in the following priority order: - (a) The family moves families, as defined in subdivision (a) of Section 8231, that move from place to place for the purpose of agricultural work. - (b) The family has qualified for services under paragraph (1) of subdivision (b) of Section 8231 within the past five years and is currently dependent for its income on agricultural employment, but is currently settled near agricultural areas. - (c) The family resides in a rural agricultural area and is dependent upon seasonal agricultural work. - SEC.
+- SEC.
+24. Section 8220.3 is added to the Education Code, to read: - 39 8220.3.
+Alternative Commencing with the 2014-15 fiscal year 40 and each fiscal year thereafter, alternative payment contractors programs serving only migrant populations pursuant to a 2013-14 contract shall-only enroll only children of migrant agricultural worker families, as defined in subdivision (a) of Section 8231, that move from place to place for the purpose of agricultural work.

+- SEC.
 25. Section 8220.5 of the Education Code is amended to read: - 8220.5. (a) To offer maximum support for parents and providers, alternative payment programs shall have access to resource and referral services.
-Funding shall be adequate to purchase care at the same rate that a private client is charged for the same service as well as to provide locally designed support services for parents and providers.
-Alternative payment programs, in collaboration with resource and referral agencies in the county, shall provide the following support services: - (1) At the time the family is determined eligible for services and at recertification, provide information for parents to assist them in making informed choices about available types of care that offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, all of the following:
+Funding shall be adequate to purchase care at the same rate that a private client is charged for the same service as well as to provide locally designed support services for parents and providers. - (b) Alternative payment programs shall provide professional and technical assistance and information to providers.

-(A) Information about high-quality early learning and educational support services pursuant to subdivision (b) of Section 8214.

-- (B) Information on quality rating and improvement systems, where available. - (2) Professional and technical assistance and information for providers. - (3) Parenting information.